SSDP-StockSim/stock-market-simulator-server-manager/readme.md

 **Server-Side Validation:**: The server performs server-side validation to further verify the data's integrity.
 It checks for data consistency, validates the email format, and ensures that the username is unique.

-**Database Interaction:** The server interacts with the database to create a new user record.
-The database assigns a unique identifier to the new user account.
+**Database Interaction:** The server interacts with the database to create a new user record given the username and password.

 **Data Persistence:** The user account data is now persistently stored in the database.
-This includes the user's unique ID, username and password.
+This includes the user's username and password.

 This user account creation process ensures data integrity, security, and an excellent user experience within the Stock Market Simulator Server Manager.